BESTSELLER/Snakers_ALPR/README.md

 # Snakers_ALPR // Automated License Plate Recognition
-This project contains a the first social-coding case from our Python developer event across departments in BESTSELLER.
+This project contains the first social-coding case from our Python developer event across departments in BESTSELLER.